Working Paper · v6.1

 Ontological frame.

 • OF1.
 Fitness Interface.
 Access to the world is mediated by evolved fitness interfaces, not guaranteed veridicality.
-Subjective states are readouts of the architecture's condition, not transparent windows onto reality.
-The atlas operates entirely within this interface.
+Subjective states are readouts of the architecture's condition, not windows onto reality.
 (Hoffman.)

 Premises.
 If any is false, the project is wrong.

 • P1.
 Inclusive Fitness.
-Inclusive fitness, survival and reproduction, is the loss function.
-The architecture exists because it contributed to survival and reproduction of the organism and genetic relatives.
+Inclusive fitness is the loss function.
 (Darwin, Hamilton.)

 • P2.
 Domain-Sensitive Interacting Adaptations.
-The organism contains evolved, domain-sensitive, interacting functional adaptations.
-Not general-purpose.
-Not modular in the strong sense.
-Organism, not mind: immune, endocrine, circadian, metabolic, musculoskeletal, neural, all densely cross-coupled.
+The organism contains evolved, domain-sensitive, interacting functional adaptations (immune, endocrine, circadian, metabolic, musculoskeletal, neural), densely cross-coupled.
 (Tooby, Cosmides, Panksepp, Bowlby, Dunbar, Trivers.)

 • P3.
 Systematic Mismatch.
-Modern environments often push these adaptations outside their expected or regulatable operating ranges.
-(Eaton, Konner, Gluckman, Lieberman, Li, van Vugt.)
+Modern environments often push these adaptations outside their expected operating ranges.
+(Eaton, Konner, Gluckman, Lieberman.)

 Derived properties.
 Discovered, not assumed.

 • DA1.
 Defensive Signals Under Mismatch.
-Many aversive outputs are intelligible defensive signals under mismatch, not evidence of defective design.
+Many aversive outputs are defensive signals under mismatch, not defective design.
 (Nesse.)

 • DA2.
 Socially Scaffolded Regulation.
-Human regulation is constitutively socially scaffolded.
-Social context is likely the highest-leverage input dimension.
+Regulation is constitutively socially scaffolded; social context is likely the highest-leverage input dimension.
 (Coan, Sbarra, Dunbar, Cacioppo.)

 • DA3.
 Recurrent Coupling and Cascading.
-Systems are recurrently coupled; perturbations propagate and can self-maintain across domains.
+Systems are recurrently coupled; perturbations propagate across domains.
 (Borsboom, Felitti, McEwen.)

 • DA4.
 Proxy Hijacking via Open Loops.
-Proxy cues can activate systems without meeting the conditions that normally regulate or terminate them.
+Proxy cues activate systems without meeting the conditions that regulate or terminate them.
 (Berridge, Robinson, Tinbergen.)

 • DA5.
 Defensive Over-Activation Bias.
 Defensive systems err toward over-activation under asymmetric error costs.
 (Haselton, Nesse.)

 • DA6.
 Competing Motivational Programs.
-The architecture contains partially competing motivational programs and tradeoff structures.
+Partially competing motivational programs and tradeoff structures.
 Matched does not mean conflict-free.
 (Trivers, Tooby, Cosmides.)

 • DA7.
 Developmental Calibration.
 The architecture calibrates to developmental and ongoing environmental input within evolved ranges.
-(Belsky, Ellis, Meaney, Felitti.)
+(Belsky, Ellis, Meaney.)

 • DA8.
 Phylogenetic Priority.
-Motivational programs have phylogenetically determined priority relations.
-Older, survival-critical systems can suppress or commandeer newer systems.
+Older, survival-critical systems can suppress or commandeer newer ones.
 (Panksepp, Cisek, LeDoux.)

 • DA9.
 Non-Substitutability of Mechanism Resolution.
-Mechanism resolution conditions are not fully interchangeable.
-Improvement in one mechanism can buffer or modulate consequences in another, especially where mechanisms are recurrently coupled (DA3), but cross-system buffering does not generally replace the specific resolution conditions of an impaired mechanism.
-Well-being is often bottlenecked by severe unresolved deficits in individual mechanisms and is not well described as a simple average across mechanism states.
-(Bottleneck heuristic from Liebig 1840; follows from P2; coupling effects handled by DA3.)
+Resolution conditions for one mechanism do not fully substitute for another's.
+Well-being is often bottlenecked by severe unresolved deficits in a single mechanism, not well described as an average across mechanism states.
+(Liebig 1840; follows from P2; coupling via DA3.)

 Derived consequences.